 Customer service

 A free bet is a promotional token credited by a bookmaker, usually after you place a qualifying deposit bet.
 Free bets let you place a wager without risking your own money.
-Most free bets are "stake not returned" (SNR), meaning the stake value is not included in any winnings — only the profit.
+Most free bets are "stake not returned" (SNR), meaning the stake value is not included in any winnings.
+You keep the profit only.

 Fractional odds (e.g. 5/1) show your profit relative to your stake.
 At 5/1, a £10 bet returns £60 in total: £50 profit plus your £10 stake back.
 At 2/1, a £10 bet returns £30 (£20 profit + £10 stake).
 The left number is your profit; the right is the amount you staked.